erigontech/erigon/docs/programmers_guide/guide.md

 branch node, it only creates its 32-byte hash.
 It places hash of the node onto the hash stack, and `nil` onto the node stack.

-`HASH` opcode takes specified number of hashes from the input sequence of hashes (now we can have two sequences, one with key-value pairs, and another - with hashes), and places them on the hash stack.
+`HASH` opcode takes specified number of hashes from the input sequence (tape) of hashes, and places them on the hash stack.
 It also places the same number of `nil` entries onto the node stack.

 This is the structural information for the chunk containing leafs from `0` to `7` (inclusive):
 ```